openedx/edx-platform/docs/decisions/0022-settings-simplification.rst

 * Improve edx-platform's API for deriving settings, as we are about to depend on it significantly more than we currently do.
-This is a potentially BREAKING CHANGE to any third-party settings files which imported from ``openedx.core.lib.derived``.
+This is a potentially BREAKING CHANGE to any downstream settings files which imported from ``openedx.core.lib.derived``.

 * Remove redundant overrides in (cms,lms)/envs/production.py.
 Use Derived